Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 Pyomo.DoE Usage Example
 ------------------------

-We illustrate the Pyomo.DoE interface with a reaction kinetics example when feed A is converts to species B and C (Wang and Dowling, 2022).
+We illustrate the Pyomo.DoE interface with a reaction kinetics example when feed A is converted to species B and C (Wang and Dowling, 2022).
 Assuming an Arrhenius temperature dependence for the reaction rates :math:`k_1, k_2`, first-order reaction mechanisms, and only species A is fed to the reactor gives the following DAE model: